-The next important ASVAB score breakdown is into line scores, which are used for classification purposes.
+The next are line scores, which are used for classification purposes.
 Scores of all the subtests are utilized for this purpose; first the subtests are grouped into various composites and then the relative scores of each of the subtests in any composite or cluster are added up.
-For more information on ASVAB score breakdown and the scoring process, refer to: http://official-asvab.com/understand_coun.htm.
+For more information on the scoring process, refer to: http://official-asvab.com/understand_coun.htm.

-Thus, for each candidate taking up the ASVAB test, there are different ASVAB testing scores available in the ASVAB summary results sheet.
-These include the AFQT score, the CEP scores (if ASVAB test is taken as part of the Career Exploration Program at school), and the relative scores of the nine subtests (though the CAT-ASVAB administration includes ten subtests, while scoring, the Auto Information and Shop Information subtest scores are combined together).
+Thus, for each candidate taking up the test, there are different types of scores available in the score card These include the AFQT score, the CEP scores (if the test is taken as part of the Career Exploration Program at school), and the relative scores of the nine subtests (though the CAT-ASVAB administration includes ten subtests, while scoring, the Auto Information and Shop Information subtest scores are combined together).
 You can find a sample summary results sheet with ASVAB score breakdown at: http://www.asvabprogram.com/downloads/ASR_Poster.pdf.